 If you’re a multi-location business, review response templates are a must for ensuring reviews are met with a timely response.
 You can build out templates for negative reviews, positive reviews, reviews with little text, and more.

-Chatmeter has a couple of guides that your brand can use for regular review response templates, as well as COVID-19 specific templates.
+Get a headstart with Chatmeter’s fully customizable review response templates.
 Once your business has aggregated a large number of positive reviews, you can leverage this feedback by sharing them on social media, newsletters, your website, and more to attract even more customers.

 4. Optimize Your CX with Analytics